jakesheiner/journal_app/README.md

 To run this project, you will need to supply an openai API key.

-1. Open the apikey.xcconfig file at the root of the project
+1. Create a file named apikey.xcconfig at the root of the project
-1. Replace the placeholder text with your api key, making sure to enclose the value with quotes.
+1. In the file add a line 'API_KEY = [your key here]'
 1. Save the file
 1. Build and run the project.